loopbackio/loopback.io/pages/en/contrib/pages.md

 - `lb4` - LoopBack 4
 - `contrib` - Information on contributing to the project, published at [http://loopback.io/doc/en/contrib/](http://loopback.io/doc/en/contrib/).
 - `community` - Area where community members can put information about their LoopBack-related projects.

+However, for LoopBack 4, the documentation is sourced from the [`/docs/site`](https://github.com/strongloop/loopback-next/tree/master/docs/site) folder in the [`loopback-next`](https://github.com/strongloop/loopback-next) repository.

 ### Overview content